 d. the neighbor’s dog is barking

-For each p, each participant evaluated one of five possible pieces of evidence, resulting in four trials per participant.
+For each p, each participant evaluated one piece of evidence which was randomly sampled from a set of five possible pieces of evidence, resulting in four trials per participant.
 Trial order was randomized.
 For the German version, the procedure was identical; all materials were translated into German.
 See Appendix A for the full list of stimuli.
+Drawing on the classification of evidence types in (6), pieces of evidence were annotated for whether they are direct, reported, inferential, or wishful evidence for p.

 2.2 Results and discussion

-We obtained between 3 and 14 strength ratings for each piece of evidence.
+Due to the random sampling of items, we obtained between 3 and 14 strength ratings for each piece of evidence.
 We interpret the slider value between 0 (“impossible”) and 1 (“absolutely certain”) as a participant’s estimate of the probability of p given e, which we will also refer to as evidence strength.
 Strength of each piece of evidence in both the English and German task is shown in Figure 1.
-We used these pieces of evidence in the design of Experiments 2 and 3; analyses employed evidence strength means (indicated by black dots in the Figure).
+We used these pieces of evidence in the design of Experiments 2 and 3; analyses employed evidence strength means (indicated by black dots in the Figure) and evidence type.

-To test whether the English and German distributions of strength ratings differed, we conducted a mixed-effects linear regression predicting evidence strength rating from a dummy-coded fixed effect of language (with English as reference level) as well as by-participant and by-item random intercepts and by-item random slopes for language.
-The effect of language did not reach significance (β = -.01, SE = .03, t = -.22, p < .83), suggesting that the two populations did not differ in their estimates of evidence strength.

 Figure 1: Boxplots of by-item evidence strength for English (left) and German (right).
 Pieces of evidence occur in the same order in the English and German panels and are sorted by the English means.
-Horizontal lines indicate medians, black dots indicate means.
+X-axis labels map onto item number in Appendix A. Horizontal lines indicate medians, dots indicate means.
+Color indicates evidence type.
 Boxes indicate the range into which 50% of the data fall.
 Whiskers extend to 1.5 times the interquartile range.